Psychiatry at Psyche Clinic

 There is growing concern that burnout is on the rise, particularly in the wake of global stressors, workplace changes, and a cultural emphasis on productivity.
 However, the underlying vulnerabilities—chronic stress, emotional suppression, and difficulty setting boundaries—have always been present.
 What’s changing is our awareness of how burnout manifests and the importance of addressing it with care and compassion.

-Many people who once pushed through exhaustion or were labelled as “not coping” are now recognised as experiencing genuine psychological distress.
-With the right therapeutic support and an environment that prioritises recovery, it is possible to restore wellbeing and reengage with life in a healthier, more sustainable way.
+Many people who once pushed through exhaustion or were labelled as “not coping” are now recognised as experiencing genuine mental ill health.

 Our Approach to Burnout Assessment and Treatment